wercker-labs/wercker-blog/source/posts/2013-10-10-Extending-wercker.md

 ### The pipeline

-Whenever you start a build or a deploy there are a couple of basic steps that are fixed in the wercker pipeline:
+Whenever you start a build or a deploy there are a couple of basic steps that are set in stone in the wercker pipeline:

 * get code.
 During builds this is a git clone, during deploy the build output is retrieved.